Topical Cream’s education programs connect young women and non-binary youth with New York City’s arts community.

 The New York Girls Writing Circle returns for Summer 2025!
 This free, in-person program, located at 611 Broadway in SoHo, is open to New York City-based high school girls and non-binary writers and artists aged 14-18.
-Running Monday through Friday, 10:00 AM to 3:00 PM, from July 1st to August 8th, 2025, the program offers mentorship in creative writing, studio visits with New York artists, and optional college prep essay review.
+Running Monday through Friday, 10:00 AM to 3:00 PM, from July 1st through August 8th, 2025, the program offers mentorship in creative writing, studio visits with New York artists, and optional college prep essay review.
 Daily lunch and snacks are provided.
 Participants collaborate to produce a zine at the end of the summer!

 Program Details:

-Dates: Tuesday, July 1st, 2025 – Friday, August 8th, 2025
+Dates: Tuesday, July 1st, 2025–Friday, August 8th, 2025

 Location: 611 Broadway, SoHo, New York City